A bitter and hoppy pale American adjunct lager, often with a robust, corny flavor profile, although more crisp and neutral-tasting versions exist.

 Yellow to deep gold color.
 Substantial, long lasting white head.
 Bright clarity.

-Medium body with a moderately rich, creamy mouthfeel.
+Medium to medium-full body with a moderately rich and creamy mouthfeel.
 Smooth and well-lagered.
 Medium to high carbonation levels.

 Similar balance and bitterness as modern Czech Premium Pale Lagers, but exhibiting native American grains and hops from the era before US Prohibition.
-More robust, bitter, and flavorful than modern American pale lagers, and often with higher alcohol.
+More robust, bitter, and flavorful than modern pale American Lagers, often with higher alcohol.

 25 - 40